desktop/desktop/docs/known-issues.md

 file:"C:\ProgramData/Git/config" http.sslcainfo=[some value here]
 ```

-2. Open `C:\ProgramData\Git\config` and remove the corresponding lines that look like this:
+2. Open `C:\ProgramData\Git\config` (requires elevated privileges) and remove the corresponding lines that look like this:

 ```
 [http]